course-details-portlet

 Learning methods and activities

-Teaching is offered in both in Norwegian and in English, depending on the languages spoken in the class.
+Teaching is offered in both in Norwegian and in English.
+Joint lectures can be in English, but group discussions and written work can be done in Norwegian.
 The reading list is available in both languages.

 Compulsory assignments